-These Accounts have been prepared during a challenging time and were provided to the Auditor at the end of May for the Audit to commence.
-I wish to thank all Council Members, Officers and especially the finance team for their support and contributions in what is a most challenging period.
+These Accounts were provided to the Auditor on the 11th June for the Audit to commence.
+I wish to thank all Council Members, Officers and especially the finance team for their support and contributions in what has been a most challenging year.